Shape of Despair

-Shape of Despair is a funeral doom metal band from Finland.
+Shape of Despair is a funeral doom band from Finland.

 History

-The band was founded in 1995 as Raven by Jarno Salomaa (guitars, later also keyboards), Tomi Ullgrén (bass, later also guitars) and Toni "Otso" Mäensivu (drums, later also vocals) as a faster, instrumental black metal influenced band following the footsteps of their contemporaries like Strid, Burzum, Darkthrone and Unholy.
-The trio soon realized that the music they played was not as good as they would have wanted, lacking the atmosphere and emotion of the bands that influenced them.
-During the summer of 1995 Raven recorded their rehearsals with a simple cassette recorder, capturing all the songs that later became the Alone In The Mist demo, for the first time on tape.
-After listening to the rehearsal tape and realizing they actually had something in their hands they could stand behind, Raven wanted to record the tracks in a proper studio.
-It took the band three years to do it.
-Raven entered Arkki-studio in early 1998.
-They still had not tried any vocals until the very last minute, when they decided they wanted to test how the songs would sound with Mäensivu's vocals and were surprised how well they actually fit.
+The band was founded in 1995 as Raven by Jarno Salomaa (guitars, later also keyboards), Tomi Ullgrén (bass, later guitars) and Toni "Otso" Mäensivu (drums, later vocals).
+They aspired to play faster, instrumental black metal influenced music following the footsteps of their contemporaries like Strid, Burzum, Darkthrone and Unholy.
+However, the trio soon decided that the music they played was not as good as they wanted it to be, feeling that it lacked the atmosphere and emotion of the bands that influenced them.

+During the summer of 1995, Raven recorded their rehearsals on cassette tapes, capturing all the songs that later became the Alone In The Mist demo.
+After listening to the tape, Raven decided it was good enough to record the tracks in a professional studio.
+Three years later, Raven entered Arkki-studio.
+They postponed practicing vocals until the last minute and were surprised at how well Mäensivu's vocals fit their music.

-The Alone In The Mist demo was not released until 2016, when the band thought it was the proper time to do it.
-They changed their name in September 1998 to Shape Of Despair.
-The decision to change the name came down to basically not wanting to be confused with the UK hard rock stalwarts Raven.
-They believed their new moniker fit their new sound better too.
+The Alone In The Mist demo was not released until 2016.

+The band changed their name in September 1998 to Shape of Despair, in part to distinguish themselves from a UK hard rock band of the same name.
+Additionally, they believed their new moniker better reflected their sound.

-In 2000 they signed a deal with Spikefarm Records and released their debut album Shades of... with Samu Ruotsalainen on drums.
+In 2000, they signed a deal with Spikefarm Records and released their debut album Shades of... with Samu Ruotsalainen on drums.

 The second album Angels of Distress, released in September 2001, featured Pasi Koskinen on lead vocals.
-Sami Uusitalo joined up in 2002 to play bass for the third album Illusion's Play.
-It was released in 2004.
+Sami Uusitalo joined in 2002 to play bass for the third album Illusion's Play (2004).

-In 2005, the band released a compilation titled Shape of Despair, featuring rare and unreleased material from the group, including tracks from the band's first demo Alone in the Mist and a new song called Sleeping Murder, recorded over a four-day period at Sundicoop Studios in Savonlinna, Finland.
+In 2005, the band released a compilation titled Shape of Despair, featuring rare and unreleased material from the group, including tracks from the band's first demo Alone in the Mist and a new song called “Sleeping Murder”.
+The album was recorded over a four-day period at Sundicoop Studios in Savonlinna, Finland.
 After a 5-year lull the band released the EP Written in My Scars and a split EP with Before The Rain.

-Their 4th full-length album Monotony Fields was released on June 15, 2015, by Season of Mist.
+In 2011, Henri Koivula took over vocals from Koskinen.
+Due in part to band members’ competing commitments to other musical projects, there was an 11 year gap between Illusion’s Play and their next full length album, Monotony Fields.
+Additionally, the instruments were recorded separately and months apart.
+Released on June 15, 2015, by Season of Mist, Monotony Fields was hailed by one reviewer as “a great come back” and their best album so far.

+In 2022, they released Return to the Void, which featured almost an hour of music.
+Some reviewers praised the beauty and artistry of the music but commented that the sound was too monotonous.